Advice, Tips, & FAQs

 How many courses should I take per semester?

 Many people think engineering is taking 5-7 courses per semester, but it doesn't have to be this way.
-I wouldn't even want to put anybody through hell of taking 6+ courses a semester.
+I wouldn't even want to put anybody through the trenches of taking 6+ courses a semester.
 However, if you're diligent enough, this could be doable.
-For me however, I can only handle max 4 courses per semester.
+For me, I can only handle max 4 courses per semester.
 I tried taking 5 courses, but I ended up hurting myself every time I do so.
+It also depends on the courses I do, for instance EECS courses usually require high investment.

 It sucks having to take less courses than your peers, but you should do what's best for you.

-Everybody is different, it's your own journey with your, not a race against anybody else.
 I determined this rule for myself called the 4 / 4 / 2 rule.
 I take 4 courses per semester and 2 in the summer.
 This balances out to somebody taking 5 / 5 in the fall and winter.
 It has so far worked with me and I have never dropped a course since!